March 1, 2020

 Named for the canaries who would fly into mines to let miners know the air was pure, The Gray Canary is a concept born from Memphis culinary masters Andy Ticer and Michael Hudman.
 Just like those gray canaries, the menu is adventurous and pulls from local ingredients, fresh and raw.
 Start with a selection of oysters on the half shell then dig into house rolls, country ham, beets, chicken with butterball potatoes, barbecue shrimp and even octopus.
 Save room for dessert like the chocolate cake, the ice cream sundae or fior di latte soft serve with red wine chocolate walnuts, espresso cardamom meringue or honey roasted peanuts.

 Your friends and you will love the Broad Arts District in Memphis – a collection of boutique shops, art galleries, creative studios, murals, bars and restaurants.
-Spend some time browsing and buying from local boutiques City & State that carries American-made goods and great coffee; 20Twelve where you’ll find ultra-modern, designer pieces; and Bingham & Broad featuring local and regional art, jewelry, pottery and more.
-For a hands-on experience, book a spot in one of the weekly craft workshops hosted at Five-In-One Social Club to make your own creative masterpiece.
+Spend some time browsing and buying from local boutiques City & State that carries American-made goods and great coffee; Falling Into Place where you'll find a great selection of candles, graphic tees and more; and Bingham & Broad featuring local and regional art, jewelry, pottery and more.

 A breath of fresh air among gorgeous blooms, fountains and manicured walking trails can be found at Memphis Botanic Garden.
 Spend the day roaming the Asian garden, the azalea trail full of blooming azaleas, the Dogwood trail, herb garden, desert garden where you’ll find a variety of cacti and the butterfly garden to watch butterflies in action.
-Have a fresh, delicious lunch on-site at Fratelli’s Café.
-Order soups, salads, sandwiches and desserts while enjoying the view as Fratelli’s Café is located between the Water Garden and the Sculpture Garden.
+Have a fresh, takeout lunch from Fratelli’s Café.
+Order soups, salads, sandwiches and desserts with a socially distanced picnic.

 Take in the contemporary artwork on display at the Memphis Brooks Museum of Art.
 Works by regional, national and world-renowned artists can be found here through decorative arts, ancient and African pieces, textile artwork, paintings, sculptures and more.
 Temporary exhibitions make their way through the museum which can feature Native American art, Memphis-focused artwork, pieces created by leading female artists, African-American artwork and more.